DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **The ultimate goal is not just personal liberation, but the creation of a world where conscious living is supported and celebrated rather than undermined and exploited.**

-# Chapter 21: Building Ark Cultural Creation
+## Chapter 21: Building the Ark - Cultural Creation

-### Chapter 21: The Playful Revolution - Reclaiming the Technology of Joy
+#### Chapter 21: The Playful Revolution - Reclaiming the Technology of Joy

 *"We are not going to be able to operate our Spaceship Earth successfully nor for much longer unless we see it as a whole spaceship and our fate as common.
 It has to be everybody or nobody."* - Buckminster Fuller